Kitware/candela/docs/candela-js.rst

    let vis = new BarChart(...);

-And as a last resort, you can also import the *candela-all* bundle, which is built to contain every component, preloaded into ``candela.components``:
+And as a last resort, you can also import the *candela* bundle, which is built to contain every component, preloaded into ``candela.components``:

 .. code-block:: javascript

-   import candela from 'candela/dist/candela-all';
+   import candela from 'candela/dist/candela';

    let vis = new candela.components.BarChart(...);

-However, the *candela-all* bundle is very large; using one of the other methods of building your application will result in a smaller, more manageable bundle size.
+However, the *candela* bundle is very large; using one of the other methods of building your application will result in a smaller, more manageable bundle size.